ariruaR/ariruaR/README.md

 # **Hi!
 My name is Ruslan and I'm Software Developer**
 ---
 ## ***About Me:***
-I am an 18-year-old developer specialising in telegram-bot development in Python, Go using some framework and packages.
+I am developer specialising in telegram-bot development in Python, Go using some framework and packages.
 In addition, I gained professional experience working in a startup for half a year.
 In this role, I contributed to the development and maintenance of a Telegram bot.
 ### Technology where I know:
 ![Python](https://img.shields.io/badge/Python-black?style=for-the-badge&logo=Python&logoColor=White)